ibm-cloud-docs/EventStreams/connecting_es.md

 You can use solutions like [Direct Link 2.0](https://cloud.ibm.com/docs/dl){: external} to connect an external network, for example in an on-premise data center, directly to the {{site.data.keyword.Bluemix_notm}} private network.
 For workloads running on an external network you must take the following additional consideration into account to connect successfully to Kafka.
 Note, these restrictions do not apply to HTTP workloads.

-The private endpoint details allocated to your instance (as described in the service key) must be resolvable and routeable from the network that the workload is running in.
-It is not possible to specify alternate hostname entries in the workloads `bootstrap.servers` properties as a way to route traffic from the external network.
+The private endpoint details allocated to your instance (as described in the service key) must be resolvable and routable from the network that the workload is running in.
+It is not possible to specify alternate hostname entries in the workload's `bootstrap.servers` properties as a way to route traffic from the external network.

 This is because of Kafka's two-step connection process.
 In the initial step, the hostnames provided in the client's `bootstrap.servers` property are used to establish the first bootstrap connection.
 However, the server then responds to the client with the actual endpoint hostname details it should use.
 These hostname details will be the private endpoint details originally allocated to your instance and cannot be changed.
-Hence, the details must be resolvable and routeable directly from the external network.
+Hence, the details must be resolvable and routable directly from the external network.

 For further information, see [Accessing private API endpoints from an on-premises network using IBM Cloud Direct Link](https://cloud.ibm.com/docs/vpc?topic=vpc-end-to-end-private-connectivity&interface=cli){: external}.